liveart/slate/source/includes/_configuration.md

 defaultProductSize | if default product is resizable, this attribute sets default size (will override editableAreaUnits from product configuration) in units, set by configuration. | array of numbers, optional fonts | indicates a URL returning Fonts JSON structure | URL colors | indicates a URL returning Colors JSON structure.
-These are the colors for fonts and colorizable artwork | URL graphicsList | indicates a URL returning Gallery JSON structure. | URL options | contains the list of options which control visual appearance and behaviour of the designer area.
+These are the colors for fonts and colorizable artwork | URL colors.pantones_url | _added in v0.10.4_<br/>Colors JSON with Pantones.
+Available for fonts and colorizable artwork, and in color picker appears in separate tab.
+To disable this feature — remove the field.<br/>Note: for colorizing ```multicolor``` products refer to Product List configuration | URL graphicsList | indicates a URL returning Gallery JSON structure. | URL options | contains the list of options which control visual appearance and behaviour of the designer area.
 See detailed description below. | object textEffects | location for text effects configuration file and URL to service to obtain image of the text effect with certain parameters.
 See Data Structures section for details on using the text effects.
 To disable text effects completely, leave both fields empty. | URL